EliAndrewC/l7r/setting/l7r.md

 ### Tsuruchi's career as an Imperial bounty hunter

 In the years that followed, Tsuruchi was granted a post as an Imperial magistrate, and took on the role of a bounty hunter.
 It turned out that there are often matters serious enough to generate an Imperial bounty, but not serious enough to cause Imperial magistrates to spend their limited time and attention seeking out people who are being sheltered by their families.
-Indeed, in many politically touchy cases, some Imperial magistrates are loathe to disturb the Emperor's peace by forcing a standoff with locals over matters which, on the scale of Imperial concerns, are relatively minor.
+Indeed, in many politically touchy cases, some Imperial magistrates are loath to disturb the Emperor's peace by forcing a standoff with locals over matters which, on the scale of Imperial concerns, are relatively minor.
 Thus, it is often the case that samurai with Imperial bounties on their heads can live out their lives in quiet obscurity, with their families claiming that they have not seen their wayward relatives.

 Tsuruchi no longer had any family to be drawn into the political fallout from targeted well-connected fugitives, and he quickly became infamous throughout the Empire for his ruthless devotion to seeking out those who dared defy the Emperor's justice.
 While some Imperial bounty hunters famed in history for adopting a similar philosophy have often challenged their targets to duels so that they have a chance to die honorably, Tsuruchi preferred to employ his mastery of the bow in striking down such targets, declaring: